The European Union (excluding the UK) is the third largest ecommerce market in the world, with total online retail sales of $412 billion annually.

 Amazon in Europe

 Amazon launched in Germany and the UK in 1998.
 It followed with France in 2000, then Italy much later in 2010 and Spain in 2011.
-The most recent European website to launch was the Netherlands in 2020.
-There are rumors about expansion to Sweden and Switzerland.
+The most recent European websites to launch were the Netherlands and Sweden in 2020.
+There are rumors about expansion to Switzerland.

-Amazon has 1.1 billion monthly visits from Europe (excluding the UK), representing 20% of its total traffic, compared to 39% for the US.
-It’s important to note that although Amazon only has dedicated websites in six European countries, it does sell across the whole of Europe.
+Amazon has 981 million monthly visits from Europe (excluding the UK), representing 19% of its total traffic, compared to 38% for the US.
+It’s important to note that although Amazon only has dedicated websites in seven European countries, it does sell across the whole of Europe.
 Amazon Germany, in particular, is well used by shoppers in Austria, Switzerland, the Netherlands and Eastern Europe.
-Belgian consumers shop from Amazon France, and Irish shoppers are heavy users of Amazon.co.uk, although that is likely to change with Brexit.
+Belgian consumers shop from Amazon France, and Irish shoppers are heavy users of Amazon.co.uk, although that may change with Brexit now in effect.

 Amazon has over 50 fulfillment centers in continental Europe, including nine across Poland and the Czech Republic – countries where it has no domestic website.
 Initiatives like Prime, Prime Now and Amazon Business have all launched on Amazon’s European websites.
 Next-day delivery has long been the norm for Amazon Prime in Europe, with its higher population density making this much easier to achieve than in the US.